EduardoF10/StudentAgenda/README.md

 * [x] User must enter an item before adding or editing something on the list which fixes the problem of having empty spaces to the list

+## UI/UX prototype
+* The following prototype has some workflow functionalities such as:
+* [x] From “home” screen to “make task” screen
+* [x] From “make task” screen to either “add notification”, “add due date”, “add course” or “add description”
+* [x] From any screen to “home screen” (by pressing “done” or “discard”
+* Prototype created with [Figma] (https://www.figma.com/proto/fgCclYA2CqF5VfGFj26OxL/Student-Agenda-App?page-id=0%3A1&node-id=101%3A589&viewport=1215%2C2525%2C0.49&scaling=scale-down&starting-point-node-id=101%3A245)

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: